chainwayxyz/clementine/README.md

 #### Optional Database Docker Image

-If PostgreSQL database is not present in your system, included Docker image can be used to bring the database up.
+If PostgreSQL is not present on your system, the included Docker image can be used to bring up the database:

 ```bash
 docker compose up -d
 ```

-In case you to start the database from a completely fresh state, run this:
+In case you want to start the database from a completely fresh state, run this:

 ```bash
 docker compose down